12 months through 24 months * 1:3 Ratio * Class Size 6

 Developing spoken and comprehensive language, communicating in a variety of ways, enjoying songs, moving rhythmically, scribbling and exploring markers, crayons and chalk, learning to follow simple directions

-Using one’s senses to solve problems (dumping, filling, stacking, pushing, poking, touching, watching), looking at books, identifying body parts, naming familiar objects, beginning to understand rules and routines.
+Using one’s senses to solve problems (dumping, filling, stacking, pushing, poking, touching, watching), looking at books, identifying body parts, naming familiar objects,

 Walking, sitting independently, climbing stairs, pulling toys, building a tower, nesting cups, drinking from a cup, self feeding, stringing bears, completing simple puzzles, washing hands